Finding Work in B.C.

 Employers want you to explain your skills.
 Practise answering questions before the interview.
 Employers also want you to care about their business.
 Learn about the company before your interview.
 At the interview, you can also ask the employer questions.
 Ask about job duties, wages, work hours, benefits, and vacation time.

 Learn more about resumés, cover letters, and job interviews on the WorkBC website

 There is also information on Canada’s Job Bank website

 Some jobs in B.C. are regulated.
-This means people need special education and experience to do these jobs, and they need to prove that they have the required skills and training.
-Many people who were trained outside of Canada will be asked to have their credentials assessed to determine how they compare to Canadian credentials.
-There are different types of credential assessment depending on what the assessment will be used for.
+This means people need special education and training to do these jobs, and they need to prove that they have the required skills and training.
+This is called certification.

 Different types of credential assessments